 #75 Get a little Lost in Paris!

 Of all the free things in Paris on this list, this is probably my favourite activity of all.
 Wander along the Seine, explore the little alleyways of Paris and watch the world go by.
-Besides, what better way to experience local culture and customs than by seeing them yourself?
+Besides, what better way to experience local culture and customs and the best of Parisian activities than by seeing them yourself?

 #76 Enjoy free movies at Parc de la Villette